ggandor/lightspeed.nvim/README.md

 #### 1-character search

 Lightspeed also overrides the native `f`/`F`/`t`/`T` motions with enhanced versions that work over multiple lines.

-In Normal and Visual mode, the motions can be repeated by pressing the same key again (`f` for `f`, etc.), or one of the others (changing the direction or inclusiveness on the fly).
+In Normal and Visual mode, the motion can be repeated by pressing the corresponding key - `f` or `t` - again.
+(They continue in the original direction, whether it was forward or backward.) `F` and `T`, on the other hand, always _revert_ the previous repeat.
+Note that in the case of `T`, this results in a different, and presumably more useful behaviour than what you're used to in clever-f and Sneak: `T` does not repeat the search in the reverse direction, but puts the cursor back to its previous position - _before_ the previous match -, allowing for an easy correction when you accidentally overshoot your target.

 This "instant-repeat" mode is active until you type any other character.

 By default, `;` and `,` are not utilized by the plugin anymore - you are free to remap them to more useful things (`:` and `localleader` are great contenders).
 If you are too used to the native Vim way, and want to keep using them for repeating, there are two different possibilities.

-First, you can specify custom trigger keys for instant-repeat, in the `opts` table (see the configuration section).
-The keys will be temporarily hijacked by the plugin then, but the actual mappings will not be disturbed.
-If you would like the keys to trigger repeat at any time, even after the plugin has finished executing (i.e., 100% native behaviour), there is a workaround for that too - see `:h lightspeed-custom-ft-repeat-mappings`.
+First, you can specify custom keys for instant-repeat, in the `opts` table (see the configuration section).
+The keys will be temporarily hijacked by the plugin then, but the actual mappings will not be disturbed, so you can use them in multiple roles.

+If you would like the keys to actually restart the search and trigger repeat at any time, even after the plugin has finished executing (similar to the native behaviour), there is a workaround for that too - see `:h lightspeed-custom-ft-repeat-mappings`.

 #### Repeating motions